giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 y_l(t) = -0.30 - \frac{h_l(t)}{2}.
 $$

-Figure 1 shows a sampled cross-section of the interval, highlighting the three stacked rectangular regions and the geometric configuration used throughout the verification.
+A sampled cross-section of the interval is shown in Figure 3, where the three rectangular regions are obtained by evaluating the continuous CSF definition at $z = 2.5$.

 ---
 ## 1.3 Axial/bending participation field in the first interval